dannylee1020/openpo/docs/evaluations.md

 ### Using API
 Simplest way to run evaluation is to make request to the models using `eval` method.
-To use a single model as a judge, pass a model into the models parameter.

 !!!
 Note
     Evaluation currently suppports OpenAI and Anthropic models only.